 Lara's latest adventure finds the young archaeologist becoming a lethal chimera of John Rambo, Katniss Everdeen, and Sarah Connor.

 All screenshots via Xbox Wire

-Which is where that magic hold on the senses breaks and one quickly realises that Rise of the Tomb Raider isn't an outstandingly exceptional game, operating at a level where only one percent of mainstream releases ever get close to, but is "merely" a very, very good one.
-It's a great one, a lot of the time, full of riveting action likely to keep your arse at the edge of your sofa, and wonderfully original puzzles to crack when you're not encouraging Lara's red-eyed bloodlust.
+Which is where that magic hold on the senses breaks and one quickly realizes that Rise of the Tomb Raider isn't an outstandingly exceptional game, operating at a level where only 1 percent of mainstream releases ever get close to, but is "merely" a very, very good one.
+It's a great one, a lot of the time, full of riveting action likely to keep your ass at the edge of your sofa, and wonderfully original puzzles to crack when you're not encouraging Lara's red-eyed bloodlust.

 Article continues after the video below

 The campfires are but a small moment-breaker in comparison to some other only-in-this-medium instances of logic failing to keep pace with emergent gameplay possibilities.
 You can't open locked crates until you have the right tool; but you find a handgun long before you do a lock pick, so why can't Lara simply shoot the locks off?
 Spiked rope traps will swing down into your path in places, requiring a swift shot to a brick-like mass to bring the deadly points crashing down before impalement—but the ropes themselves are weirdly bullet proof.
 I caught the occasional glitch as I played, too, at one point seeing Lara leap straight through what should have been a solid metal tank and into a bottomless abyss below.
 Jumping from one point of safety to the next isn't always clear, actually, so don't be surprised if you lose a life or two in sections that should be simple, since you're not being shot at.